 Welcome to Wispr University!
-Here you can expect to find unique insights and educational content about the ear exam including anatomy, pathologies, treatment and techniques as well as an insider look at the Wispr Digital Otoscope and the unique ways that the Wispr can be utilized in your practice.
-At Wispr University, our goal is to be a place of learning that helps to advance the ear exam in the practice of medicine.
-Be sure to stop by often, we will be providing frequent (and interesting) updates.
+Find unique insights and educational content about the ear exam including anatomy, pathologies, treatment and techniques to transform your standard of care.
+You’ll also get an insider look at the Wispr Digital Otoscope and the unique ways that it can be utilized in your practice.
+At Wispr University, our goal is to provide a place of learning and collaborating that helps to advance the ear exam in the practice of medicine.
 We’ll see you around campus!

 There are three small bones (ossicles) that transfer the movement of the tympanic membrane (ear drum) caused by sound waves to the inner ear.
 The formal name of the three bones are malleus, incus and stapes.
 The more common names are hammer, anvil and stirrup.
 This chain of bones is an elegant example of natures…Read more about Hammer, Anvil & Stirrup by otoscopy.
 Bones of the middle ear.

 The Wispr digital otoscope changes management of a 6 month old child by revealing bilateral acute otitis media (AOM).
 Dr. James Berbee, WiscMed co-founder and CEO, works with Dr. Larry Mellick, Pediatric Emergency Medicine Physician, at the University of Southern Alabama.
 Watch the exam on Dr Mellick’s USA Health Youtube channel.
 Learn more about the…Read more about Wispr digital otoscope reveals bilateral acute otitis media at the University of Southern Alabama